quixio/quix-docs/docs/get-started/build-cli.md

 !!! tip

-    If you are prompted to create a project, please just create one with the default (1-click) option.
-You won't be using it in this tutorial, as you'll be creating a project based on a Git repository in a later step.
+    If you are prompted to create a project, you can stop at this point, and proceed to the next step in this tutorial.
+You will come back to complete the project creation wizard at a later step, because you are going to base your Quix project on a Git project you are yet to create.

 ## Step 3: Log in using the CLI